MarcusNotheis/ui5con-smart-store/README.md

 # Smart Store app

-The [Smart Store app](https://ilhan007.github.io/ui5con-app) is a [React](https://reactjs.org/) sample application, demonstrating the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
+The [Smart Store app](http://marcusnotheis.github.io/ui5con-smart-store) is a [React](https://reactjs.org/) sample application, demonstrating the usage of the [UI5 Web Components for React](https://github.com/SAP/ui5-webcomponents-react).
 You can find a step by step tutorial below on how to build the app by yourself.
 You don't have to clone the repo, the app will be built from scratch.

-Note: no previous experience with [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) is required.
+Note: no previous experience with [UI5 Web Components for React](https://github.com/SAP/ui5-webcomponents-react) is required.
 To take the most of the tutorial, a basic knowledge with [React](https://reactjs.org/) is desirable.

 ## Prerequisites